2007 World Snooker Championship: Final: frame scores

-Qualifying
+Qualifying results

-The first four rounds of qualifying were held between 23 February and 2 March 2007 at Pontin's, Prestatyn, Wales.
+The two preliminary qualifying rounds and four qualifying rounds for the tournament took place at Pontin's Prestatyn, Wales between 22 February and 2 March.
 The final qualifying round took place at the English Institute of Sport in Sheffield between the 12 and 15 March 2007.

 Century breaks

 Main stage centuries

 A total of 68 century breaks were made during the main stage of the tournament, which was joint equal highest in the history of the tournament (with the tournament held in 2002) until 2009.
 A 144 by Ali Carter was the of this stage.